awsdocs/aws-doc-sdk-examples/README.md

 ### Example applications

-Full example applications can be found in the [applications](./applications/) directory.
-The examples here show how the SDKs can be used in the context of a production-like application.
+The [applications](./applications/) directory contains the language-agnostic components of example applications, which show how the SDKs can be used in the context of a production-like application.

+To view the language-specific components for each example application, see the `cross-service` folder in the sub-directory for your desired language (e.g. `python/cross-service`).

 ## Invoke example code